Trophy’s Best Friend

 - Out of the 208 FIFA member nations, 204 attempted to qualify for the 2010 World Cup.

 - The first World Cup in 1930 consisted of 18 matches.
-The 2010 tournament will feature 64 matches played over four weeks.

 - Lucien Laurent of France scored the first goal in World Cup history on July 13, 1930.

 - Brazilian superstar Pelé is the only player to have won three World Cup championships.
-His 1958 World Cup debut resulted in a number of long-standing records; youngest goal scorer, youngest player to score a hat trick and the youngest play to appear in a final, at the tender age of 17 years and 249 days.
+His 1958 World Cup debut resulted in a number of long-standing records; youngest goal scorer, the youngest player to score a hat trick and the youngest player to appear in a final, at the tender age of 17 years and 249 days.

 - The 2006 final between Italy and France was watched by over 715.1 million viewers.